nderimajdari/NAITradingBot/README.md

 **Use at your own risk.**

-## LICENSE
+## ⚖️ License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This work is released under the **MIT License**.
+Users are permitted to use, copy, modify, and distribute the software for academic and research purposes, provided that appropriate credit is given to the original author(s).

+For full details, please refer to the [LICENSE](LICENSE) file included in this repository.

 ## Authors